Bernie Sanders Tweets Quotes From Pope Francis On Christmas Day

 — New York Times World (@nytimesworld) April 15, 2016

-Bernie Sanders’ Christmas Day tweets quoting Pope Francis were liked over 30 thousand times collectively as of Wednesday and retweeted over 15 thousand times collectively.
+Bernie Sanders’ Christmas Day tweets quoting Pope Francis were liked over 30,000 times collectively as of Wednesday and retweeted over 15,000 times collectively.

 [Featured Image by Mark Wilson/Getty Images]